Updated: June 4, 2020

-While classes with hundreds of people are common in universities and colleges, you’ll find much smaller class sizes in technical college.
-This allows for increased individualized learning and one-on-one guidance.
+While classes with hundreds of people are common in large universities and colleges, you’ll find much smaller class sizes in technical colleges.
+This allows for increased individualized learning and more personalized guidance.

 The diversity of programs keeps growing all the time.
-No matter what your passion may be, from HVAC training to aircraft maintenance school, there is the perfect program for you in a technical college.
+No matter what your passion may be, from flight school to aircraft maintenance school, there is a program for you in a technical college.